 The Hollow hums or whispers low, surrounding the initiate with unified sound and breath.
 The initiate is led into the center of circle and the gap is closed.

 The initiate kneels.
-The leader dips their fingers the tip of a tool into the drinking vessel and marks the initiate’s forehead with a crossmark, saying:
+The leader dips their fingers or the tip of a tool into the drinking vessel and marks the initiate’s forehead with a crossmark, saying:

 As those before, as those to come,